rfcx/arbimon-legacy/TEST_NOTES.md

   - Check that pagination works correctly for these two filters
   - Check that other filters still work correctly
   - Check that switching between filters, pages, sites, etc works correctly
+- CE-1067 Speed up recordings queries which search by selected sites
+  - Check that filters on Recordings page still work correctly
+  - Check that pagination on Recordings page still work correctly
+  - Check that site list and recordings list on Visualizer page still works correctly

 ## v3.0.32